emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Introduction

-AES in Galois Counter Mode (AES-GCM) {{GCM}} is a very widely used AEAD algorithm due to its good performance in both software and hardware as well as its provable security.
+AES in Galois Counter Mode (AES-GCM) {{GCM}} is a widely used AEAD algorithm due to its good performance in both software and hardware as well as its provable security.
 During the NIST standardization, Ferguson pointed out two weaknesses in the GCM authentication function {{Ferguson}}.
 The weaknesses are especially concerning when GCM is used with short tags.
 The first weakness significantly increases the probability of successful forgery.
 The second weakness reveals the subkey H if the attacker manages to create successful forgeries.
 With knowledge of the subkey H, the attacker always succeeds with subsequent forgeries.
-The probability of successful multiple forgeries is therefore significantly increased.
+The probability of multiple forgeries is therefore significantly increased.

-As a response to the weaknesses Ferguson found, Nyberg et. al. {{Nyberg}} explained how small changes based on proven theoretical constructions mitigates Ferguson weaknesses.
+As a comment to NIST, Nyberg et. al. {{Nyberg}} explained how small changes based on proven theoretical constructions mitigate the weaknesses.
 Unfortunately, NIST did not follow the advice from Nyberg et. al. and instead specified additional requirements for use with short tags in Appendix C of {{GCM}}.
-The calculations and security levels behind the Appendix was not disclosed.
-As shown by Mattsson et al. {{Mattsson}}, NIST’s assumption that an attacker do not get knowledge about tag failure is not realistic and NIST appeared to have used a non-optimal attack to calculate the limits.
+NIST does not give any motivations for the specific choice of parameters, or for that matter the security levels they were assumed to give.
+As shown by Mattsson et al. {{Mattsson}}, feedback of successful or unsuccessful forgery attempts is almost always possible, contradicting the NIST assumptions for short tags.
+NIST also appears to have used non-optimal attacks to calculate the parameters.

-32-bit tags are standard in most radio link layers including 5G, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are suitable for media-encryption applications.
-Audio packets are small, numerous, and ephemeral, so on the one hand, they are very sensitive in percentage terms to crypto overhead, and on the other hand, you don't care a ton about forgery of any individual packet.
-Due to the weaknesses found by Ferguson, GCM is not often used with short tags.
-The result is decreased performance from larger than needed tags, or decreased performance from using other constructions such as AES-CTR combined with HMAC {{RFC3711}}{{I-D.ietf-sframe-enc}}.
+32-bit tags are standard in most radio link layers including 5G, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are common in media-encryption applications.
+Audio packets are small, numerous, and ephemeral, so on the one hand, they are very sensitive in percentage terms to crypto overhead, and on the other hand, forgery of individual packets is not a big concern.
+Due to the weaknesses GCM is not often used with short tags.
+The result is decreased performance from larger than needed tags {{MoQ}}, or decreased performance from using other constructions such as AES-CTR combined with HMAC {{RFC3711}}{{I-D.ietf-sframe-enc}}.

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations for Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a block cipher.
 The two main differences compared to GCM is that GCM-SST uses an additional subkey Q and that new subkeys H and Q are derived for each nonce.
 This enables short tags with forgery probability close to ideal.
 Instead of GHASH {{GCM}}, GCM-SST makes use of the faster POLYVAL function {{ RFC8452}}.
 The specification is also made generic, so that any keystream generator can be used, not just a 128-bit block cipher.
 The document also registers several instantiations of GCM-SST using AES in counter mode (AES-CTR) as the keystream generator.

 # Conventions and Definitions